shoetify/LoadCell_Analysis/README.md

 ## 3. Config file
 Change the parameter in the config file

-### Data_reading:
+### 3.1.
+Data_reading:
 This section is the parameter related to data reading.

 - WindSpeed_relationship:

   This relationship translate the speed of motor into the wind speed.

-If the speed of motor is 0Hz, the wind speed will set to 0m/s.
+  If the speed of motor is 0Hz, the wind speed will set to 0m/s automatically.

+  If your input is wind speed directly, you can input: y = x

 - Sample_rate: unit(Hz)

   The recording sample rate of the load cell.

-This parameter is to translate the raw data into real time.
+The following three parameter is to deside the stable time after and before the wind speed is change.

 - Stable_time_0Hz: unit(s)

-  The following three parameter is to deside the stable time after and before the wind speed is change.

-  This parameter is to deside how many second of data were not used when the wind speed change(it start from 0Hz).
-Normally it will be larger as it takes more time to stable when it start from 0m/s.
+  This parameter is to deside how many second of data were not used when the wind speed change from 0m/s.
+Normally it will be larger as it takes more time to stable when it starts from 0m/s.

 - Stable_time_others: unit(s)

-  This parameter is to deside how many second of data were not used when the wind speed change(not start from 0Hz).
+  This parameter is to deside how many second of data were not used when the wind speed change not from 0m/s.

+  Recommend to set as 10.

 - Gap_before_next_wind_speed: unit(s)

   This parameter is to deside how many second of data were not used before the wind speed change.

   Recommend to set as 1 to avoid mistake during the experiment (change the wind speed early).

-### Data_calculation:
+### 3.2.
+Data_calculation:
 This section is the parameter related to the drag and lift coefficient calculating.

 - air_density: unit(kg/m3)